-If you live in a conservation area you will need planning permission for:
+Because conservation areas are subject to additional planning controls, if you live in a conservation area, you will need planning permission for the following alterations.

 - roof extensions

-- cladding with render, stone, timber, tiles, plastic etc
+- cladding with render, stone, timber, tiles, plastic, or any other material

 - side extensions

-- rear extensions of more than one storey
+- rear extensions of more than one level

-- satellite dishes and radio antennae which are visible from a highway and on buildings over 15 metres in height
+- satellite dishes and radio antennae - any that are visible from a highway and on buildings over 15 metres in height

 - demolition of unlisted buildings over 115 cubic metres